Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 Another name for version-control systems is software configuration management (SCM) systems.
 The two terms are often used interchangeably — in fact, Git's official documentation is located at [git-scm.com](https://git-scm.com/).
 Technically, however, version control is just one of the practices involved in SCM, while a VCS can be used for projects other than software including books and online tutorials.

-With a version-control system:
+With a version-control system, you can:

-- You can see all the changes made to your project, when the changes were made, and who made them.
+- See all the changes made to your project, when the changes were made, and who made them.
-- Every change has a message associated with it, explaining the reason for the change.
+- Include a message with every change explaining the reasoning behind it.
-- You can retrieve every past version of the entire project or individual files.
+- Retrieve past versions of the entire project or individual files.
-- You can create *branches*, wherein changes can be made experimentally.
+- Create *branches*, wherein changes can be made experimentally.
 This allows several different sets of changes (for example, features or bug fixes) to be worked on at the same time, possibly by different people, without impacting the master branch.
 Later, you can merge the changes you want to keep back into master.
-- You can attach a tag to a version — for example to mark a new release.
+- Attach a tag to a version — for example, to mark a new release.

 Git is a fast, versatile, highly scalable, free, open-source version-control system.
 Its primary author is [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds), the creator of Linux.
 If you're interested, you can learn how Git came about by reading [A Short History of Git](https://git-scm.com/book/en/v2/Getting-Started-A-Short-History-of-Git).